A full review of the Dynamic Neural Retraining System (DNRS)

 Optional DNRS add-ons:

-- A free moderated community forum to connect with others and get inspiration.
-Unlike the program itself, which is user friendly, it takes some patience to navigate.
 You can request access to the forum after 30 days and show confirmation that you have fully completed the online or DVD program.
 In the forum, you can connect with DNRS practice buddies* if you want to.
+I remember the free forum being clunkier than other parts of their website, but it may have been updated.

 *What’s are practice buddies?